Bishop Arthur Joseph Serratelli was born in Newark, New Jersey on April 18, 1944, the son of Eva Fasolino and the late Pio Serratelli.

 He received a Bachelor of Arts Degree from Seton Hall University in 1965, a Licentiate in Sacred Theology from the Gregorian University in 1969, a Licentiate in Sacred Scripture from the Biblical Institute in 1976, and a doctorate in Sacred Theology from the Gregorian University in 1977.

-Ordained to the priesthood in St. Peter’s Basilica by Bishop Francis Reh on December 20, 1968, Bishop Serratelli served for one year as parochial vicar at St. Anthony Parish, Belleville.
+Ordained to the priesthood in 1968, Bishop Serratelli served for one year as parochial vicar at St. Anthony Parish, Belleville.
 He taught Systematic Theology at Immaculate Conception Seminary for two years and then returned to Rome for higher studies.
 From 1977 until 2002, he taught Sacred Scripture and biblical languages at the seminary.
 He was Rector of St. Andrew’s College Seminary at Seton Hall University from 1997-2000.

-As a member of the USCCB in Washington, Bishop Serratelli serves as a member of the Committee on Divine Worship and Chairman of the Ad hoc Sub-Committee for the Review of Scripture Translations.
-He is also the Commissioner of the International Committee on English in the Liturgy (ICEL) and member of the Vox Clara Commission.
+As a member of the USCCB in Washington, Bishop Serratelli serves as chairman of the Committee on Divine Worship and member of the Ad hoc Sub-Committee for the Review of Scripture Translations.
+He is also the chairman of the International Committee on English in the Liturgy (ICEL) and member of the Vox Clara Commission.
 Bishop Serratelli also serves on the Task Force for the Review of the Lectionary, Ad hoc Committee for the Review of the Catechism and the Ad hoc Committee for the Spanish Bible for the Church in America.

-In addition, he is a member of the following: Board of Bishops of the New Jersey Catholic Conference; Board of Trustees at Assumption College, Mendham, NJ; Board of Regents and Board of Trustees at Seton Hall University and Board of Overseers at Immaculate Conception Seminary.
+In addition, he is a member of the following: Board of Bishops of the New Jersey Catholic Conference; Board of Regents and Board of Trustees at Seton Hall University and Board of Overseers at Immaculate Conception Seminary.

 Memberships and Curriculum Vitae